SAP-samples/teched2023-AD261/exercises/ex2/README.md

 ## Summary

-You've now created a transport request with your user as suffix.
+You've now successfully created a transport request in Cloud Transport Management service.
 Continue to [Exercise 3 - Deploy to TEST using features in Cloud ALM ](../ex3/README.md)